ETS-Android5/ToDoList/README.md

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
+* Checkout the repository
+* Build the project with gradle
-* Dependencies
+* Run the app
-* Database configuration
-* How to run tests
-* Deployment instructions

 ### Contribution guidelines ###